JoshuaDoucet/wtnfStorefrontAPI/README.md

  - [GET] /locations/:id (AUTH TOKEN)
    - show - the response is a single location that matches the specified id
  - [POST] /locations (AUTH TOKEN)
-   - create - adds new location to database
+   - create - adds new location to database <br>
      HTTP request body
      ```json
      {